A stroll down Abbey Road Great Malvern

-A little further on, where Abbey Road meets Grange Road, you will see number six, a large white house on your right named Salisbury House which is being renovated.
+A little further on, where Abbey Road meets Grange Road, you will see number six, a large white house on your right named Salisbury House, recently renovated.

 The house was previously named Fonthill which, together with Chatsworth and Tintern, obtained its water supply from the Mason Tank above.
 This was a water supply put in place by the Mason family to serve the first houses built in Abbey Road.

 In the 1870s Fonthill had been a lodging house, but the 1881 census records that the building became Fonthill College, a small boarding school for ladies, principal Ellen M Aldis.
 You can read more about Fonthill College on our page about Malvern schools then and now.

 Next door, up a steep slope, largely hidden by trees, is the Baptist Church, by respected Birmingham architect George Ingall, (1826-1900), who was a Congregational Lay minister and designed many chapels.

 The Baptist Church was built about 1893 on the site of the Hay Well Baths, one of Dr Gully's Hydropathic Establishments.
 The Baptist minister at the time was Rev William James Povey MA who acquired the land in 1889 and retired from the church in 1919; you will find his grave in Great Malvern cemetery.

 Malvern Baptist Church seating 200 is well attended and the U3A Welsh Group meets in the cosy church hall - you will find the door to the hall on the lower east side of the church (click to see photo of the interior of the church).